eecs582/eecs582.github.io/reviews.md

 <b>before</b> each class and submit the review through
 [Gradescope](https://www.gradescope.com).

-We provided a [template](eecs582_review_summary.md) to help you write the review.
-However, you do not have to follow the template.
+We provided a [template](eecs582_review_summary.md) to guide you in writing the review.
+However, you are not required to follow the template.
 Regardless, your review must summarize the key points and your thoughts.
 Be concise with the review.
 Try to keep it in one page.

-<span class="text-info">For Thursdays' classes, your reviews only need to answer
-the listed paper questions.</span>

 We may include questions for some papers in the schedule page.
-In that case, answer the questions in your review summary.
+In that case, answer the questions in your review summary. <span class="text-info">For Thursdays' classes, your reviews only need to answer the listed paper questions.</span>

 If there are two or more required papers listed in one lecture, you are required to write a review for at least *one paper*.
 Typically the first listed